rithmschool/python_curriculum_exercises/Unit-02/02-flask-routing/readme.md

 ### Bonus

-Refactor your code so that all of these operations can be done in a single route!
+Refactor your code so that all of these operations can be done in a single route called `/math`